locationtech/geomesa/docs/user/kafka/confluent.rst

 ----------------------------

 The following avro schema field types are supported: ``STRING``, ``BOOLEAN``, ``INT``, ``DOUBLE``, ``LONG``, ``FLOAT``, ``BYTES``, and ``ENUM``.
-The ``UNION`` type is supported only for unions of null and one other supported type, e.g. ``"type": ["null","string"]``.
+The ``UNION`` type is supported only for unions of ``NULL`` and one other supported type, e.g. ``"type": ["null","string"]``.

 Supported ``SimpleFeature`` Fields
 ----------------------------------

-To encode types that may be part of a ``SimpleFeature``, but are not part of a standard Avro schema, e.g. ``Geometry`` or ``Date``, the Confluent Kafka Data Store supports interpreting several key-value metadata attributes on schema fields, which are described below.
+To encode types that may be part of a ``SimpleFeature``, but are not part of a standard Avro schema, e.g. ``Geometry`` or ``Date``, the Confluent Kafka Data Store supports interpreting several key-value metadata properties on schema fields, which are described below.
+All property values are case insensitive.

-All the attribute values are case insensitive.
+Any additional properties on a field that are not listed below and are not standard avro properties will be included as SFT attribute user data.
+Any additional properties on the schema will be included as SFT user data.

 ``geomesa.geom.format``
 ^^^^^^^^^^^^^^^^^^^^^^^